Francis Gregory

-Early life
+Early life and War of 1812 service

 Gregory was born in Norwalk, Connecticut, the son of Moses Gregory and Esther Hoyt.
 He was the third great-grandson of John Gregory, founding settler of Norwalk.
-While in the American merchant marine, he was impressed by the British in an incident typical of those which led in part to the War of 1812.
+While in the American merchant marine, he was impressed by the Royal Navy after being suspected of being a British deserter.
 After escaping, Gregory was appointed a midshipman on January 16, 1809, by President Jefferson and reported to the Revenge, commanded by Oliver Hazard Perry.

-Anti-Piracy operations

 In March, 1809, Gregory was transferred to the Gulf Squadron at New Orleans, Louisiana.
 In 1811, while serving in the Vesuvius and as acting captain of Gun Boat 162, Gregory participated in three notable actions.
 On August 7, off Pensacola, Midshipman Gregory attacked and crippled the pirate schooner La Franchise.
 On August 10, off Mobile, he attacked and captured the pirate schooner Santa Maria.
 On September 11, between Brassa and Barataria, Louisiana, Midshipman Gregory and his crew captured the pirate ship La Divina, and the schooners La Sophie and Le Vengeance.

-War of 1812

-During the War of 1812 between America and Britain.
-Gregory conducted maritime guerrilla operations against the British.

-Raiding the Black Snake

-On June 15, 1814, Francis Gregory and his fellow American sailors set out with 3 gigs.
-The Americans landed on Tar Island and hid their boats in the scrub undergrowth.
-Gregory and his fellow raiders observed from their hidden post.
-In the morning, Gregory spotted a British vessel called the Black Snaked manned by 20 Royal Marines and Canadian militia.
-The Americans approached the vessel by their gigs.
-The British crew spotted the gigs.
-The American raiders pretended to be fellow British sailors and waved at them in a friendly way.
-The British crew thinking it was a friendly vessel that was part of a British convoy allowed the American gigs to come closer.
-At Gregory’s signal, the Americans jumped the Black Snake and captured all 20 British marines and Canadian militia.
-One British marine was badly injured.
-The Americans suffered no casualties.
-While the Americans in their gigs were transporting their prisoners and prize vessel Black Snake.
-Two British gunboats with 150 heavily armed British sailors arrived seeking to retake the vessel.
-Gregory realized he would be overtaken as the 150 British sailors in their gunboats were catching up.
-So Gregory moved all of his prisoners on to his gigs and sank the Black Snake.
-The Black Snake sank rapidly and slowed the British who were distracted into salvaging the sunken vessel as the American raiders escaped.
-The American raiders arrived safely with their 20 prisoners at Sackets Harbor the next morning.
-In May 4, 1834.
-Gregory and his raiders were awarded by the U.S. government $3,000 for this successful maritime guerrilla raid.